Classification of Instrument Approaches

 ILS approach

-The ILS approach is the most widely used approach procedure in Germany and the only one that is accurate enough to be considered a precision approach.
+The ILS approach is the most widely used approach procedure in Germany and accurate enough to be considered a precision approach.
 ILS stands for Instrument Landing System and consists of a landing course transmitter (LOC - shows the deviation to the left and right of the extended centerline) and a glide path transmitter (GS - shows the deviation from the ideal altitude for the approach).
 The combination of these two components guides the pilot precisely onto the runway, even in poor weather conditions, and in some cases also enables completely automatic landings.
 In order to use this approach procedure, the airport must be equipped accordingly.

 VOR approach